 RDP Brute-Force Protection Configuration

-1. Start RdpGuard Dashboard and click Tools, Options
+1. Start RdpGuard Dashboard and click on the link next to RDP

 RDP Settings dialog will open:

 As you probably know, Windows 2008 (and 2008 R2) do not write attacker's IP address to Security event log when RDP connections is made via TLS/SSL.

 To work-around this issue, RdpGuard uses alternate, traffic-based approaches to detect incoming RDP connections when TLS or Negotiate security layer is selected for RDP encryption.

 - Raw Sockets - Does not work on Windows Server 2008 or with firewalls.

 - WinPcap - Works on all Windows Editions, WinPcap must be installed.

 Monitoring via Raw Sockets

 This monitoring method works on Windows Server 2008 R2 only if there are no 3-rd party firewalls or anti-viruses installed.
 It works out of the box and doesn't require any addional software.